ericc-ch/t-tree-chat/README.md

-# T🌳 Chat: Your AI Conversation Tree
+# T-Tree 🌳 Chat: Your AI Conversation Tree

 T-Tree chat, because conversation is basically a tree graph.